 Level 1 support works well in many circumstances.
 However, it does not handle more complex languages or extensions to the Unicode Standard very well.
-Particularly important cases are canonical equivalence, word boundaries, default grapheme cluster boundaries, and loose matches.
-(For more information about boundary conditions, see UTR #29: Text Boundaries [Boundaries].)
+Particularly important cases are canonical equivalence, word boundaries, extended grapheme cluster boundaries, and loose matches.
+(For more information about boundary conditions, see UTR #29: Text Boundaries].)

 Level 2 support matches much more what user expectations are for sequences of Unicode characters.
 It is still locale-independent and easily implementable.
 However, the implementation may be slower when supporting Level 2, and some expressions may require Level 1 matches.
-Thus it is often useful to have some sort of syntax that will turn Level 2 support on and off.
+Thus it is often for compatibility with Level 1, it is useful to have some sort of syntax that will turn Level 2 support on and off.